junxit/us-congress-bills-113/metadata.md

 - 2013-09-27 — Placed on the House Calendar, Calendar No. 57.
 - 2013-09-27 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-232.
 - 2013-09-27 — Reported by the Committee on Transportation and Infrastructure.
 H. Rept.
 113-232.
+- 2013-10-22 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-10-22 — Considered as unfinished business. (consideration: CR H6658-6659)
+- 2013-10-22 — Considered under suspension of the rules. (consideration: CR H6646-6647)
+- 2013-10-22 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+185.
+- 2013-10-22 — Mr. Barletta moved to suspend the rules and pass the bill.
+- 2013-10-22 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 1 (Roll no. 551). (text: CR H6646)
+- 2013-10-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 402 - 1 (Roll no. 551).(text: CR H6646)